Education • Extraction Basics • GoMushroom

 Extraction is the process of transferring compounds from a solid material into a liquid solvent.

 It is one of the most widely used processes in food production, plant extract manufacturing, cosmetics, pharmaceuticals and many other fields where specific compounds need to be isolated from a raw material.
+At first glance it may seem straightforward: place the material in a liquid and the compounds begin to dissolve.
+In practice, the outcome is influenced by many physical and chemical factors.

 The final composition of an extract depends on solvent selection, temperature, extraction time, particle size and the structure of the raw material itself.